Layr-Labs/eigenlayer-contracts/docs/multichain/README.md

 | [`OperatorTableUpdater.sol`](../../src/contracts/multichain/OperatorTableUpdater.sol) | Singleton | Transparent proxy |

 The `operatorTableUpdater` carries out two basic functions:
-* Updates of the `globalTableRoot` via a signed certificate from the *off-chain* `generator`
+* Updating the `globalTableRoot` via a signed certificate from the *off-chain* `generator`.
+This is a permissionless function.
-* Updating operator tables via merkle proofs against the `globalTableRoot`
+* Updating operator tables via merkle proofs against the `globalTableRoot`.
+This is a permissionless function.

 See full documentation in [`/destination/OperatorTableUpdater.md`](./destination/OperatorTableUpdater.md).